ZaQuarius15/programming-univbasics-4-crud/README.md

 # > lil' bub
 ```

-*Note:* If you want to remove items that are not at the beginning or end of an
+**Note:** If you want to remove items that are not at the beginning or end of an
 array, use the [Ruby documentation](http://docs.ruby-lang.org/en/2.0.0/Array.html#method-i-delete_at)
 to figure out how.

-## Retrieving Items from Array
+## Retrieve Items from Array

 When you write out a list on a notepad, you typically write each item on its own
 line.
 Whether or not the list is explicitly numbered, the list has a numerology